José Miguel Battle Sr.: Career

-Battle was convicted in 1977 and sentenced to 30 years in prison in connection with the death of Ernestico Torres, an alleged hit man for Battle's organization.
+Battle was convicted in 1977 and sentenced to 30 years in prison in connection with the death of Ernesto “Ernestico” Torres, an alleged hitman for Battle's organization.
 An appeals court overturned the conviction, but Battle later pleaded guilty to murder conspiracy in exchange for a sentence of time served – two years.

-By the 1980s Battle had built up an empire of crime and began investing heavily in legitimate businesses throughout the New York area.
-In the Spanish Harlem area of the city Battle had the Torres brothers Pancho, Enrique and Henry who ran all the numbers and Bolita for him in the uptown part of the city.
+By the 1980s Battle had built up an empire of crime and began investing heavily in legitimate businesses in the New York area.
+In Spanish Harlem, he had the Torres brothers Pancho, Enrique, and Henry who operated the numbers and Bolita for him in the uptown part of the city.
 The Torres brothers had a family affair using Pancho Torres' son in law Jose Castro and also his son Kiko Jr. to run the Bolita operation throughout the bodegas in the Harlem and South Bronx sections of the city.

 In the late 1980s, President Ronald Reagan's Select Committee on Organized Crime investigated the Corporation and estimated its membership, direct or loosely associated, at 2,500 members.
-Soon afterwards, Battle expanded to Miami, Florida, where there was a large population of Cuban immigrants and began to operate his East Coast empire from the Little Havana area of the city.
+Soon afterwards, Battle expanded to Miami, Florida, where there was a large population of Cuban immigrants and operated his East Coast empire from the Little Havana area of the city.
 In 1987 Battle was listed as one of Dade County's wealthiest men with a net worth of $175 million.

 In the early 1990s Battle Sr. fled to Lima, Peru, where he opened a casino in the Hotel Crillón.
 He eventually moved back to his $1.5 million Florida ranch, El Zapotal, in Homestead, Florida, south of Miami.
-The corporation was making hundreds of millions from gambling, racketeering, illegal lottery and loan sharking, and operated in the US, Central- and South America, the Caribbean, and Europe.
+The corporation was making hundreds of millions of dollars from gambling, racketeering, illegal lottery, and loan sharking, and operated in the US, Central and South America, the Caribbean, and Europe.

 Arrest, conviction and death

 In 2004 Battle Sr, his son Jr., and 21 other key aid members and associates were indicted and charged with five murders, four arson attacks resulting in eight deaths, and more than $1.5 billion collected from drug trafficking, bookmaking, and numbers rackets.
 Of the 21, four were arrested in the New York and Union City, N.J. areas.
 One was in Puerto Rico and another in Spain; the rest were in the Miami area, including Battle's son.
 He was housed in the Metropolitan Correctional Center (MCC) in Miami on more charges of racketeering.
 Battle Jr and associate Julio Acuña attempted to appeal the decision but failed, with Battle Jr sentenced to more than 15 years in federal prison and ordered to forfeit $642 million and Acuña sentenced to life and a $1.4 billion judgment.

 On May 6, 2006, Battle pleaded guilty to the racketeering charges due to his health.
 On January 15, 2007, he was sentenced to 20 years in prison.
-On August 6, 2007 he died from various ailments in a South Carolina medical facility while in Federal Custody awaiting transfer to another prison.
+On August 6, 2007, he died from various ailments in a South Carolina medical facility while in Federal Custody awaiting transfer to another prison.
 He was 77.